Child Abuse and Neglect Reporting Act (CANRA)

 1. If a DCFS employee observes, suspects, or receives a report of abuse, neglect, caregiver absence/incapacity, or exploitation from a source other than the CPH, that employee must immediately contact the CPH to make a referral for initial assessment.

-2. If an investigation on a referral regarding children in Out-of-Home care reveals that the caregiver’s biological/adopted children are victims of abuse or at risk of abuse, contact the CPH immediately to make a referral.
+2. If an investigation on a referral regarding children in out-of-home care reveals that the caregiver’s biological/adopted children are victims of abuse or at risk of abuse, contact the CPH immediately to make a referral.

 Prior to Concluding the Reporting Telephone Call